Physical description and related species

 Scientific name: Pygoscelis antarctica

-Chinstrap penguins – named for the narrow black band under their heads – weigh 3.5 to 5.5 kg.
-They are distinguished by the narrow band of black feathers which extends from ear to ear, just below the chin and the cheeks.
-Males and females look similar but males are larger and heavier than females.
+Chinstrap penguins are distinguished by, and named for, the narrow band of black feathers, which extends from ear to ear, just below the chin and the cheeks.

 The chinstrap penguin is closely related to two other penguins, the gentoo (Pygoscelis papua) and the Adélie (Pygoscelis adeliae).
+Chinstraps are a similar size to Adélies.

 Distribution and abundance

-Conservation status: least concern
+Conservation status: least concern.

 Breeding

-Chinstraps spend the winter north of the pack ice zone and return to their colonies in early October through to November.
-The two eggs are laid in late November.
 Both males and females take part in the 33 to 36 day incubation period.
-Initially shifts last 5 to 10 days but as the hatching date comes closer the shifts get shorter.
+Initially shifts last five to 10 days, but as the hatching date comes closer the shifts get shorter.
 They generally nurture two chicks each summer.
-This is unlike other penguins species where the stronger chick is fed preferentially.
-The chicks fledge at about 7 to 8 weeks.
+This is unlike other penguin species where the stronger chick is fed preferentially.
+The chicks fledge at about seven to eight weeks.

-Breeding success is lower in years when extensive sea-ice persists close to colonies, as this restricts access to the sea for foraging adults.
+Breeding success is lower in years when extensive sea ice persists close to colonies, as this restricts access to the sea for foraging adults.

 Diet and feeding

 Although chinstrap penguins forage at sea throughout the day and night, diving effort is concentrated near midnight and noon.
+They generally feed in the ocean at depths of less than 40 metres, diving deeper in the daytime than at night.

 In March through to early May, these penguins leave their colonies and move north of the pack ice for the winter.